 This stroller also has pockets on the back of each seat, a parents console (above left) and child trays for both passengers (above right).
 The parent console has two cup holders and a covered center compartment.
 During testing, taller items did fall from the holders while strolling so parents should use caution when using the cup holders.
 The child trays both have two cup holders and a snack depression.
 The cup holders held most test items, but taller items are likely to topple out.
 Both trays swing out to the side for easy access to the seats.

 Both seats have a 5-point harness with a rethread height adjustment that threads through two external loop straps sewn to the seat back for three possible height options.
 The harness is easy to get on, a little harder to get off, and better than average to adjust for size and height.
-The crotch strap has only one position, but the length is adjustable.
+The crotch strap has a single position, but at least the length is adjustable.
 The buckle buttons are stiff and take extra pressure to press, but the straps spring out on their own which is a plus.